Koha-Community/kohadocs/source/opac.rst

--  When viewing a list or search results page you'll see the option to place hold on multiple items by checking the boxes to the left of the results and clicking 'Place Hold' at the top
+-  When viewing a list or search results page you'll see the option to place hold on multiple items by checking the boxes to the left of the results and clicking 'Place hold' at the top

    |image982|